-Each pregnancy prevention method has a different level of effectiveness and mode of action, including in some cases, the prevention of implantation in the womb.
+Each pregnancy prevention method has a different level of effectiveness and mode of action, including in some cases, the prevention of foetal implantation in the womb.
 Their published success/failure rate is based on using them perfectly.

-You must talk to your doctor, fertility expert or gynaecologist about which method is most appropriate for you.
+You, or your female partner, must talk to your doctor, fertility expert or your gynaecologist about which method is most appropriate for you.